796 Naval Air Squadron: Eastern Fleet Torpedo Bomber Reconnaissance Pool (1942-1944)

 The Flight disembarked to Majunga, Madagascar, during September and was placed under the control of the Royal Air Force's No. 207 (General Purpose) Group.
-On 30 September the main section of the squadron relocated from RN Air Sect.
-Port Reitz to RNAS Tanga (HMS Kilele), in Tanganyika, East Africa.
+On 30 September the main section of the squadron relocated from RN Air Section Port Reitz to RNAS Tanga (HMS Kilele), in Tanganyika, East Africa.
 It wasn't until November that the whole unit reassembled, with the Flight travelling from Majunga to RNAS Tanga and arriving by 17th of the month.
 Although 796 NAS continued as a Torpedo Bomber Reconnaissance Pool, it also effectively an became operational training unit, and was active for a further 5 months, until disbanding at RNAS Tanga on 28 April 1944.